Expert Determination investigative

-There is no legislation governing Expert Determination and the parties are free to provide their own rules for the determination process.
-Australian courts have show that they will uphold a provision in the parties contractual agreement to resolve disputes by Expert Determination.
-Court have also held, that unlike adversarial hearings, their is no requirement on an Expert to allow the parties the opportunity to make submissions and will enforce an Expert’s determination, even where it is established that it is wrong.
+Although there is no legislation governing Expert Determination, Australian courts have show that they will uphold a provision in the parties contractual agreement to resolve disputes by this process.
+Courts have also held, that unlike adversarial hearings, there is no requirement on an Expert to allow the parties the opportunity to make submissions and will enforce an Expert’s determination, even where it is established that it is wrong.